snehak71501/Login-page-using-HTML-CSS-JAVASCRIPT/README.md

 CSS3
 Javascript
 # Demo 🎮
-You can try the login page live by visiting the Demo.
+You can try the login page live by visiting the https://snehak71501.github.io/Login-page-using-HTML-CSS-JAVASCRIPT/.
 # Author 📣
 Sneha Bai
 Github : snehak71501